A Grammar of Model Analysis: Grama

 All linear?

-Interpreting the plot above, it seems that the output 'y0'
+Interpreting the plot Figure 4.1, the output y0

-is linear in all of its inputs: no matter where we start, moving along one of the inputs results in a linear trend for the output.
+seems to be linear in all of its inputs: No matter where we start, moving along one of the inputs results in a linear trend for the output.
 Maybe we got lucky?
-With more sweeps, would we see different behavior?
+With more sweeps, would we see a different result?

 The py-grama

-package is designed around providing sensible defaults to get you started with each function, but you can override these defaults when necessary.
-For instance, the following code plots more sweeps by overriding the default n_sweeps = 10
+package is designed to provide sensible defaults to get you started with each function, but you can override these defaults when necessary.
+For instance, the following code plots more sweeps by specifying the keyword argument n_sweeps=4

 md_test